- Home

 Record the details

-When your doctor first tells you that you have advanced cancer, you may not remember everything you are told.
-Taking notes can help you or your might like to ask.
-It is a good idea to have a family member or friend go with you to appointments to join in the discussion, write notes or simply listen.
+When your doctor first says you have advanced cancer, you may not remember everything you are told.
+Taking notes can help.
+If you would like to record the discussion, ask your doctor first.
+It’s a good idea to have a family member or friend come to appointments to join in the discussion, write notes or simply listen.

 Ask questions